d1vshar/pw4j/README.md

 ## Usage

-To start using the wrapper, instantiate a `PoliticsAndWar` object.
-If you want to access Alliance Members API and Alliance Bank API, you'll have to provide the `apiKey`.
+To start using the wrapper, build a `PoliticsAndWar` object using `PoliitcsAndWarBuilder`.
+If you want to access Alliance Members API and Alliance Bank API, you'll have to provide the
+`apiKey`.
 But `apiKey` is optional.
 ```java
 PoliticsAndWar politicsAndWar = new PoliticsAndWarBuilder().build();
 ```